jvwilliams/CUDA/README.md

 this application.
 His work and further information may be found at http://www.dannyruijters.nl/cubicinterpolation/ .

+The program also makes use of the GDAL API.
+Documentation may be found at http://www.gdal.org/gdal_tutorial.html , and more general documentation for GDAL may be found here: http://www.gdal.org/index.html

 gpuappmf.c : the main c source file.<br>
 gpuapp.cu:    the CUDA source file